limingzhe421/Recipe-Mobile-App/assignment06/README.md

 Task 1: Browse the explore page and read certain recipe.
 Option to read the recipes outload by clinkcing the "text to audio" button and stopping it at anytime.

-Taks 2: Join certain communities to get more information about recipes of certain categories.
+Task 2: Join certain communities to get more information about recipes of certain categories.

 ### Reflection